aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

 Indicates whether the shape is locked when worksheet is protected.

+**Remarks**

 Only works when worksheet is protected.

 **Returns:**
 boolean